Blonde Redhead: Career

 Amedeo and Simone Pace were born in Milan, Italy, and grew up in Montreal (Saint-Léonard), but later moved to Boston to study jazz.
 After earning Bachelor's degrees, they entered the New York City underground music scene.
-Blonde Redhead formed in New York in 1993 after Amedeo and Simone met Kazu Makino, an art student at the time, by chance at a local Italian restaurant.
+Blonde Redhead formed in New York in 1993 after Amedeo and Simone met Kazu Makino, a film student at the time, through mutual friends.
+John Lurie stated in his memoir that he introduced the twins to Kazu, a long time friend.
 The band named themselves after a song on the 1981 EP A Taste of DNA by the no wave group DNA.
+For the group's first decade, Amedeo and Makino were romantically involved.

 Blonde Redhead's self-titled debut album was released in 1995.
 Shortly afterwards, fourth member Maki Takahashi left the band and was replaced by her friend Toko Yasuda as bassist.
 Yasuda played on the band's second album La Mia Vita Violenta also released in 1995.
 Both records appeared on the New York label Smells Like.
 The band continued as a trio.

 Their third album, Fake Can Be Just as Good, was released through Touch & Go in 1997.
-The band enlisted the help of Vern Rumsey of Unwound, who filled the role of guest bassist.
-Subsequent albums featured Skúli Sverrisson, who the twins knew from their time in Boston.
+The band enlisted the help of Vern Rumsey of Unwound, who filled the role of guest bassist, while the subsequent albums have featured the Icelandic musician Skúli Sverrisson.

 On their fourth album, In an Expression of the Inexpressible, Guy Picciotto of Fugazi was hired as producer.
 Picciotto also contributed in the construction to the song "Futurism vs. Passéism Part 2" as well as lending it his vocals to the 1998 release.
 In 2000 Picciotto also co-produced Melody of Certain Damaged Lemons with Ryan Hadlock, an album about the relationship between Makino and Amedeo Pace.

 The four-year delay between Melody of Certain Damaged Lemons and Misery Is a Butterfly is attributed to Makino's recovery time after being trampled by a horse.
 Much of the visual and lyrical imagery of Misery Is a Butterfly is reflective of the accident, especially in the music video for "Equus."
 It was the last time Picciotto produced the band.

 In 2006 Makino recorded vocals for the film Sisters.
 Alan Moulder mixed the trio's album 23 which was released on 4AD, in April 2007.

 In mid-2008, they wrote and recorded the score of the documentary feature film The Dungeon Masters.
 The film premiered at the Toronto International Film Festival and was released on February 12, 2010; a soundtrack album was released in July 2010.
-In 2009, Blonde Redhead contributed to the AIDS benefit album Dark Was the Night produced by the Red Hot Organization.
+In 2009, Blonde Redhead collaborated with Devestations on "When the Road Runs Out" for the AIDS benefit album Dark Was the Night produced by the Red Hot Organization.